 Duncan Shearer, Teapot, Small

 A practical, well designed teapot with a comfortable handle and an internal strainer to filter large tea leaves (fine tea leaves may require additional straining).
 The spout pours freely and accurately.
 Wheel thrown and wood-fired with soda glaze.
-Shades of terracotta browns with flashings of pale grey throughout.
+Shades of olive browns with flashings of pale grey.

-Height: approx. 13.5cm high with a base diameter of 7.5cm, widest point from handle to spout tip is approx. 18cm across.
+Height: approx. 13.5cm high (top of lid handle sits at 15cm hight) with a base diameter of 7cm, widest point from handle to spout tip is approx. 19cm across.
 Holds 3-4 cups of tea depending on your vessel size.

 Duncan Shearer specialises in wood-fired, soda-glazed pottery using traditional techniques.
 He lives and works in Karangahake Gorge where he uses his vast knowledge to teach with his partner and fellow potter Charade Honey, he also consults on a range of pottery subjects including kiln construction.
 "Currently, most of my work begins life on the wheel, but that’s just the start of the making process.
 I often add, subtract and alter the initial round forms, looking for a liveliness and freshness that will remain through the whole making process.
 I use a wood kiln to fire my work as it provides the richest surfaces that complement my forms.
 The physical nature of this firing process and its inherent unpredictability give my work freshness and a decorating touch that speaks about process."